ICodeForCoffee/SudokuSolver/README.md

 Solves Suddoku.
 This project has a main() file, two class files, and multiple test files you can run through the application.

+## Usage

+To call the application use `python sudoku.py -file PUZZLE_TO_SOLVE`.

+Puzzles for the application are [located in a folder](https://github.com/ICodeForCoffee/SudokuSolver/tree/main/Puzzles).

+The code also supports a number of flags.
+By default the program runs in the console, but it supports a graphical mode using NiceGUI.

+- -file/-f - Specifies the file to display
+- -d - Turn on the visualizer using a web browser.
+- -n - Turn on the visualizer in native window mode.
+The application still runs a web server to do this.
+- '-np' - Turns off possible values in the visualizer.
+Has no affect in console mode.
+- '-v' - Displays lots of debugging messages to the console.
+Will not do anything if you turned off debugging with `-O`.

 ## File Breakdown

 - main.py - main() - [View file.](https://github.com/ICodeForCoffee/SudokuSolver/blob/main/main.py)